 Bupivacaine (By injection)

-Numbs an area of your body during surgery or other procedures, including childbirth, or dental work.
+Numbs an area of your body during or after surgery or other procedures, including childbirth, shoulder surgery, or dental work.
 This medicine is a local anesthetic.

-Bupivacaine HCl Novaplus, Bupivacaine Spinal, Marcaine, Marcaine HCl, Marcaine Spinal, ReadySharp Bupivacaine, Sensorcaine, Sensorcaine-MPFThere may be other brand names for this medicine.
+Bupivacaine HCl Novaplus, Bupivacaine Spinal, Marcaine, Marcaine HCl, Marcaine Spinal, Sensorcaine, Sensorcaine-MPFThere may be other brand names for this medicine.

 How to Use This Medicine:

 - A nurse or other trained health professional will give you this medicine in a medical facility.
-It is sometimes given through a catheter placed into your lower back for an epidural or a spinal block.
+Marcaine is sometimes given through a catheter placed into your lower back for an epidural or a spinal block.
 You may also receive the injection into your rib cage, chest, or other body areas.
 This medicine may also be injected directly into your gums for dental work.
+Posimir® is usually given in the shoulder area.

 Drugs and Foods to Avoid: